aixplain/aiXplain/docs/user/user_doc.md

 }
 ```

-These credentials are valid for 12 hours, after which you much again log in for a fresh set of valid credentials.
+These credentials are valid for 12 hours, after which you must again log in for a fresh set of valid credentials.
 If you are using Docker, you can use these credentials to log in with the following:
 ```console
 docker login --username $USERNAME --password $PASSWORD 535945872701.dkr.ecr.us-east-1.amazonaws.com
 ```